MyTooliT/ICOtronic/Documentation/Development.md

 ### Manual Tests

-#### STH Test

-1. Call the command `poetry run test-sth` for a working STH
-2. Wait for the command execution
-3. Check that the command shows no error messages
-4. Open the PDF report (`STH Test.pdf`) in the repository root and make sure that it includes the correct test data

-#### STU Test {#development:section:stu-test}

-1. Call the command `poetry run test-stu` (or `poetry run test-stu -k eeprom -k connection` when you want to skip the flash test) for a working STU
-2. Wait for the command execution
-3. Check that the command shows no error messages
-4. Open the PDF report (`STU Test.pdf`) in the repository root and make sure that it includes the correct test data

-##### Extended Tests {#development:section:extended-tests}

-The text below specifies extended manual test that should be executed before we [release a new version of the ICOtronic package](#development:section:release).
+The text below specifies the manual test that should be executed before we [release a new version of the ICOtronic package](#development:section:release).
 Please note that the tests assume that you more or less use the [default configuration values](https://github.com/MyTooliT/ICOtronic/blob/main/icotronic/config/config.yaml).

-###### Check the Performance of the Library
+##### Check the Performance of the Library

 1. Open your favorite terminal application and change your working directory to the root of the repository